 The onset of theobromine poisoning is usually marked by severe hyperactivity.
 Be aware that the smaller the cat is, the faster it will get affected.

 If your cat has eaten a box of chocolates, take it to the vet immediately.
 Do not wait to see if it gets better.
 Early treatment will help your cat recover quicker and lower your costs.

 Never give a chocolate chip as a treat for a cat, as it can seriously damage your furry friend’s health.

 Onion or Garlic

-Normally your cat would avoid eating these ingredients naturally, but if your pet likes to eat everything he or she finds, make sure that it can’t get to these foods.
+Usually, your cat would avoid eating these ingredients naturally, but if your pet likes to eat everything they find, make sure that it can’t get to these foods.

-According to the Pet Poison Helpline, a 24/7 pet poison control centre, plants and vegetables in the onion family, such as garlic, leek, chives, contain Propyl Disulfide.
-This chemical destroys an animal’s red blood cells, causing anemia, wich in severe cases can do serious damage to the internal organs.
+According to the Pet Poison Helpline, a 24/7 pet poison control center, plants and vegetables in the onion family, such as garlic, leek, chives, contain Propyl Disulfide.
+This chemical destroys an animal’s red blood cells, causing anemia, which in severe cases can do serious damage to the internal organs.

 The most commonly known symptoms are:

 - Increased heart rate